Sleigh bells ring…

 I was a good daddy.
 I only drank three beers while assembling the Thomas the Tank Engine Trundle Table.
 I was in bed by 11:30 and asleep by 12:30.
 Still, the boy’s early rising meant I was a stumbly mess come Santa time.

 Before we let the kid out of his room, I staggered downstairs, grabbed a Diet Coke, and found the video camera.
 As an afterthought, I decided to turn on the Christmas tree lights.
 We got a bigger tree than usual this year and getting behind it to plug in the lights is a challenge.
 What’s more, we have child-proof (and sometimes adult-proof) electrical outlets in the house.
 Without impediment, the process of inserting plug is rather simple.
 When a giant evergreen is poking me in the belly and jingle-jangling with all its holiday might, the process is decidedly more difficult.
 When I’m barely awake and trying to hurry, there is bound to be more than a couple four-letter words.
 When an ornament fell off and hit me in the head, I uttered a couple of words that, if had Santa heard, would’ve landed me on the naughty list for the next couple of years.
+Plus, with the bad luck I was having anyway, I for some reason thought that I’d end up plugging all the lights in just for my mains to explode on me, maybe it was the fact I knew that opting for a bigger tree, meant more lights.
+I was fairly certain nothing was going to blow, but at the same time, I thought I might end up having to visit Boulden Brothers’s website or another professional electrician available at the time.

 Finally, though, the tree was alight and I was on my way back upstairs to retrieve the boy and his mom.
 Once there, we spent a few minutes looking at the note Santa had left for the boy on a magnadoodle and looking at the mostly empty plate of cookies.
 Just as we were getting ready to go downstairs, it happened.
 My fat body ramming into the tree had loosened the hold of a ball-shaped bell.
 Further, this ball-bell had decided this was the very moment to fall and make noise all the way to the floor.